WebAssembly/stack-switching/proposals/stack-switching/design-notes/reified-fibers/Explainer.md

 - `fiber.resume` consumes the resume arguments (`$t1...`) and a reference to the fiber (`ref $F`) from the stack.
 - Control is transferred to the fiber.
 - **Return:** If the fiber completes its execution (returns from its base function), control returns to the instruction *immediately following* `fiber.resume`.
 - **Suspend:** If the fiber suspends, control breaks to the block specified by the label (`$suspend_handler`).
-The values provided by the suspend instruction (`$suspend_args...`) are pushed onto the stack. *(Note: Because the design is unstacked, the resumer always knows exactly which fiber suspended—it is the one it just explicitly resumed.
-There is no ambiguity, so the fiber does not need to yield its own reference back to the resumer).*
+The values provided by the suspend instruction (`$suspend_args...`) are pushed onto the stack. *(Note: In this stacked design, when a fiber suspends, it may be a nested fiber suspending to a distant ancestor.
+Control always returns to the resumer of the target fiber.
+Since that resumer knows which fiber it explicitly resumed, there is no ambiguity about which fiber's suspension block was triggered, even if the suspension was initiated by a deeply nested child).*

 ### 4. Suspending Fibers (`fiber.suspend`)
 The `fiber.suspend` instruction allows a fiber to pause its execution and yield values back to its resumer.